 Instructions

-- Serve enchiladas while hot with garnish ideas listed above.
-I love a generous drizzle of vegan sour cream and a sprinkle of cilantro, green onions and red onions.
-I also like to garnish with a couple slices of jalapeno and lime wedges.
-Have fun with it and make it your own.
-Enjoy with a fork and knife.
+- Garnish with a drizzle of vegan sour cream and a sprinkle of cilantro, green onions and red onions.
+I also like to garnish with a couple slices of jalapeño and lime wedges.
+Have fun with it and make it your own!

 Equipment